-White water rafting on certain sections of rivers is considered an extreme sport, and can be fatal, while other sections are not so extreme or difficult.
+White water rafting on certain sections of rivers is considered an extreme sport and can be fatal, while other sections are not so extreme or difficult.
 Rafting is also a competitive sport practiced around the world which culminates in a world rafting championship event between the participating nations.
-The International Rafting Federation, often referred to as the IRF, is the worldwide body which oversees all aspects of the sport.
+The International Rafting Federation often referred to as the IRF, is the worldwide body which oversees all aspects of the sport.

-Bujagali Falls downstream of the Nile’s basis, and close to Jinja, has been vaunted the ‘adrenaline capital’ of Uganda, offering not only white water rafting, but also bungee jumping, kayaking, mountain biking and river boarding.
+Bujagali Falls downstream of the Nile’s basis, and close to Jinja, has been vaunted the ‘adrenaline capital’ of Uganda, offering not only white water rafting but also bungee jumping, kayaking, mountain biking, and river boarding.

-White water rafting is high on many people’s list of things to do here.
+White water rafting jinja Uganda is high on many people’s list of things to do here.
 With some lots of good rapids and a stunning river with high level its superlative.
 There are some very exhilarating sections with space between to lay back and float along taking in the landscape and enjoying the nature, particularly the many species of birds to be found here and can even better be enjoyed during group tours.

 Carry a swimsuit, a pair of sandals and shorts to wear on the river.
 You will get wet, so bring a change of outfit.
 Amenities exist for cameras to be protected from the while on the river.
 Don’t forget sunglasses, sunscreen, and a grin.

-White water rafting can be a dangerous sport, especially if basic safety precautions are not observed.
+White Water Rafting can be a dangerous sport, especially if basic safety precautions are not observed.
 That said, fatalities are rare in both commercial and do-it-yourself rafting.

-Depending on the area, safety regulations covering rafting, both for the general do-it-yourself public as well as commercial operators, may exist in legislation.
+Depending on the area, safety regulations covering rafting, both for the general do-it-yourself public as well as commercial operators may exist in legislation.
 These range from the mandatory wearing of lifejackets, carrying certain equipment such as whistles and throwable flotation devices, to certification of commercial outfitters and their employees.

 It is generally advisable to discuss safety measures with a commercial rafting operator before signing on for that type of trip.
 The required equipment needed is essential information to be considered.

-Like most outdoor sports, rafting in general has become safer over the years.
+Like most outdoor sports, rafting, in general, has become safer over the years.
 Expertise in the sport has increased, and equipment has become more specialized and improved in quality.

 Risks in white water rafting stem from both environmental dangers and from improper behavior.
 Certain features on rivers are inherently unsafe and have remained consistently so despite the passage of time.
 These would include ‘keeper hydraulics’, ‘strainers’ (e.g. fallen trees), dams (especially low-head dams, which tend to produce river-wide keeper hydraulics), undercut rocks, and of course dangerously high waterfalls.

-Even in safe areas, however, moving water can always present risks—such as when a swimmer attempts to stand up on a rocky riverbed in strong current, risking foot entrapment.
+Even in safe areas, however, moving water can always present risks—such as when a swimmer attempts to stand up on a rocky riverbed in the strong current, risking foot entrapment.
 Irresponsible behavior related to rafting while intoxicated has also contributed to many accidents.